 – If the society has a system for claiming back incorrectly paid fees we will pursue any revenues wrongfully paid.
 We will not take any legal action on the part of the rightsholder, but will rather advise if necessary.

-– Provide detailed excel statements of airplay and payment per track per territory twice a year.
+– Provide detailed excel statements of airplay and payment per track per territory four times a year.

 – Receive statements for payments and collect on your behalf.
 All of which is very transparent and we will provide you with copies.

 – Send you statements for which you invoice us.
 The invoice will be paid within five working days.

 Each territory has different rules over what qualifies for remuneration and how this is accessed.
 We ensure everything available is claimed, including:

 – Broadcast: when music is played on TV and radio

 – Public Performance: when recordings are played in public places such as bars, shops and offices

 – Online: when music is streamed on certain “non-interactive” services

 – Private Copy: a levy on sales of personal media which enable music to be copied